 Mitigation:

-Create standardized operations for AI support and AI risk management within your organization to streamline the deployment and monitoring of AI systems.
+Create standardized operations for AI support and AI risk management within your organization to streamline AI system deployment and monitoring.

 Institute protocols for swiftly responding to and addressing any unauthorized AI deployment.